Revised 2/10/10

 The core charge is

-$150 for a set of used cams in good shape*, either ATX or MTX, and they MUST
+$100 for a set of used cams in good shape*, and must be MTX** – we no longer accept ATX cores as the

 * lobe tip wear is